Gentle Baby

 M.A.M.A. intervention

-The first M.A.M.A.
-Coherence Pulse does more than deal damage.
-It exposes the target and makes coherence - the stability of reality - visible in combat.
+The first M.A.M.A. action does more than deal damage.
+It exposes the target and turns coherence - the stability of a reality - into a visible combat problem.

 Current prototype recording